Archaeological Tour - Tulor Village And Pukara De Quitor

 Duración: 4 Horas

-Today we invite you to join us in this experience that brings us closer to and immerses us in the culture and way of life of the indigenous peoples of the Altiplano region.
+Today, we warmly invite you to partake in an experience that immerses you in the rich culture and lifestyle of the indigenous peoples of the Altiplano region.

-The Atacameño people were characterized by being ranchers, farmers, and warriors who defended their territories.
-Our visit begins at the “Pukara de Quitor”.
-A place where the people organized to fight and resist the imminent European invasion.
+The Atacameño people, known for being ranchers, farmers, and warriors, valiantly defended their lands.
+Our journey begins at the “Pukara de Quitor”, a historic site where these communities organized to resist the looming European invasion.

-Despite their suffering defeats, they managed to resist for more than 20 years.
-We will then head to the Village of Tulor, a site discovered in 1958 by the Jesuit priest Gustavo Le Peige.
-It represents a typical dwelling of the Atacameños.
+Despite facing overwhelming challenges, they held out for over 20 years.
+We will then proceed to the Village of Tulor, a location unearthed in 1958 by Jesuit priest Gustavo Le Peige, showcasing a typical Atacameño dwelling.

-The Archaeological Tour in San Pedro de Atacama will take us on a journey to the heart of history, where every stone tells a story waiting to be revealed.
+The Archaeological Tour in San Pedro de Atacama guides us through the depths of history, where each stone narrates a tale waiting to be discovered.

 Ver Disponibilidad